100 Years of History

 Historical Context and Building Origins

-In the midst of World War I, Long Beach Island experienced the fallout of off-coast enemy attacks on ships.
-The subsequent pandemic killed nearly as many as the war itself, while culture was shifting, leading to Prohibition and women’s suffrage.
+In the midst of World War I, Long Beach Island experienced the fallout of off-coast enemy attacks on ships and a subsequent pandemic.
+In the meantime, culture shifted, leading to Prohibition and women’s suffrage.

 1920s